Chapter 15 Forest growth model

 Formation of new leaf, sapwood and fine root tissues is determined taking into account both source (i.e. carbon availability) and sink (i.e. biophysical constraints on plant tissue expansion) limitations (Fatichi et al. 2014; Guillemot et al. 2015; Körner 2015).
 Temperature and turgor sink limitations are implemented following Cabon et al. (2020a) and Cabon et al. (2020b).
 These authors developed their approach for tracheid production and enlargement only, whereas we apply it to different kinds of tissues.
 In the case of fine roots, differences in soil water potential between layers can lead to different degrees of turgor limitation for the growth of fine roots, resulting in adaptation of fine root distribution.

 The growth rates in all three compartments are modulated by parameters specifying maximum daily growth rates relative to the amount of sapwood area.
 Nevertheless, tree leaf area and fine root biomass targets are constrained by leaf biomass allometric equations, which limits leaf and fine root growth to the replacement of aging tissues, unless there are changes in forest structure, i.e. competition is released or the target tree increases in diameter (see fig. 15.2).
 In contrast, the sapwood area target modulates sapwood senescence (i.e. the conversion to heartwood), but not sapwood growth.
-Sapwood growth rates are mainly determined by maximum relative growth rates (which can be parameterized with empirical observations), carbon availability and sink limitations.
+Sapwood growth rates are determined by maximum relative growth rates (which can be parameterized with empirical observations), hormonal control, carbon availability and sink limitations.
 Since sapwood formation leads to tree diameter increases, maximum sapwood growth rate indirectly determine the rate of growth of leaves and fine roots at seasonal and annual scales, hence determining the whole-plant maximum growth rate.

 Two options are possible regarding the relationship between structural carbon of leaves and sapwood: